 Failure to take action in regard to one or more Events of Default shall not constitute a waiver of, or the right to take action in the future in regard to, such or subsequent Events of Default.

 CERTAIN INFORMATION CONCERNING THE BANK

-The liquidity provider for the Series 1 Notes is Bank of America, N.A. (referred to herein as the "Bank").
+The liquidity provider for the Notes is JPMorgan Chase Bank, National Association (referred to herein as the "Bank" or "JPMorgan Chase Bank, N.A.").